asnaqsys/asnaqsys.github.io/manuals/datagate/programmers-guide/verifying-resultswith-exception-handling.md

 Note that not all traditional "feedback" information regarding the last access performed is transmitted through dgException.
 Other properties of FileAdapter, such as [ ExactSeek](/reference/datagate/datagate-client/file-adapter.html#properties), [RRN](/reference/datagate/datagate-client/file-adapter.html#properties) and [ CurrentFormatIndex](/reference/datagate/datagate-client/file-adapter.html#properties) are provided for this purpose.

-For a general introduction to .NET exception handling, please see the <span>.NET Framework referenc</span>e.
+For a general introduction to .NET exception handling, please see the .NET reference.
 ## See Also

 [AdgDataSet Class](/reference/datagate/datagate-client/adg-data-set.html)<br />[Database File Records and